 Wrapping up

-This concludes the tutorial on installing Graylog on Ubuntu 20.04 server.
-Congratulation’s on setting up your Graylog server.
+This concludes the tutorial on installing Graylog on an Ubuntu 20.04 server.
+Congratulations on successfully setting up your Graylog server!

-We hope you enjoyed this tutorial, and if you encounter any issues, don’t hesitate to contact us via the comment section below.
-You can also check out our Linux VPS selection to get yourself a brand new server to host your web applications.
+We hope you found this tutorial helpful.
+If you encounter any issues, don’t hesitate to contact us via the comment section below.
+If you're looking to explore more, you might be interested in setting up a VPS Ubuntu server, which offers a reliable environment for hosting your applications.
+Additionally, for those needing remote access, consider setting up Ubuntu Server RDP to manage your server from anywhere.
+You can also check out our Linux VPS selection to get yourself a brand-new server to host your web applications.

 People also read: